 It’s a perfect spot for reflection.

-May Contain Nuts is centrally located on the main road leading down to the harbor.
-It’s the perfect place to get your cappuccino to go, and then enjoy it on sitting on a bench in the harbor.
+May Contain Nuts is centrally located shop on the main road leading down to the harbor.
+And it’s the perfect place to get your cappuccino to go, so you can enjoy it on sitting on a bench in the harbor.